shaack/shaack-com/site/pages/index.md

 ## Websites

-Unleash your business potential with top-notch website development services!<br/>I provide tailor-made, innovative, and feature-rich sites to effectively showcase your brand, attract customers, and drive growth.
+*Unleash your business potential with top-notch website development services.*

+I provide tailor-made, innovative, and feature-rich sites to effectively showcase your brand, attract customers, and drive growth.

 ---

 ## Apps

-Revolutionize your business with custom app development!<br/>I deliver optimally performing, user-friendly, and secure apps, designed to engage your audience and take your business to new heights.
+*Revolutionize your business with custom app development.*

+I deliver optimally performing, user-friendly, and secure apps, designed to engage your audience and take your business to new heights.

 ---

 ## Webshops

-Elevate your eCommerce business with bespoke webshop development services! <br/>
+*Elevate your eCommerce business with bespoke webshop development services.*

 I design seamless, secure, and interactive online stores tailored to your brand, enhancing customer experience and boosting your sales.